bitcraft/pytmx/readme.md

 I have another repo with a working demo of a proper scrolling map using Tiled maps and pygame.
 Please feel free to test drive it.
-It isn't limited to Tiled maps, you can use any data structure you want, as long as PyGame is used.
+It isn't limited to Tiled maps, you can use any data structure you want, as long as pygame is used.

 https://github.com/bitcraft/pyscroll